NEXT STEP FOR ISLAND OFFSHORE - RISERLESS HEAVY WELL INTERVENTION

-Instead of using a marine riser, the coil tube is kept in tension between the vessel and the subsea injector by means of a second injector installed on board.
-The actual tube does not rotate, only pressurized fluid inside the coil activates a hydraulic motor which makes the bit rotate.
-The subsea injector pushes and pulls the coil tube in and out of the well.
+Instead of using a rigid work-over riser, the coil tubing is kept in tension between the vessel and the subsea injector by means of a second injector installed on board the vessel.
+Pressurized drilling-fluid pumped into the coil tubing drives the mud- motor which makes the bit rotate.
+The subsea injector pushes the coil tubing into the well creating weight on bit, and pulls the coil tubing out of the well when drilling is completed.

 For more information, please contact Island Offshore: